crusher-dev/documentation/blog/2020-08-19-memory-mapping-deep-dive.md

   </div>
 </div>

-How does QuestDB get the kind of performance it does, and how are we continuing to squeeze another 50-60% out of it?
+How does Crusher get the kind of performance it does, and how are we continuing to squeeze another 50-60% out of it?
 We are constantly learning more about the fundamental concepts of memory performance, and this is one example of how what we at first thought would be _worse_ for performance ended up bringing us a